tagacchy/tagacchy/README.md

 - Haven't been trained in stractured way about developing software,
 so not familiar with what is and how to use most of the function of GitHub...😓
 - Natural languages I can understand: Japanese (native), English (not fluently)
-- Computer languages I can read or write: Python, R, TeX/LaTeX (except expl3)
+- Computer languages I can read or write: Python, R, TeX/LaTeX
 <!--
 **tagacchy/tagacchy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.